timescale/docs/api/corr.md

 ) RETURNS DOUBLE PRECISION
 ```

-For more information about counter aggregation, see the
+For more information about counter aggregation functions, see the
-[Hyperfunction documentation][howto-hyperfunctions]
+[hyperfunctions documentation][hyperfunctions-counter-agg].

 ## Required Arguments